Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 Windows enables various Visual Effects by default.
 These include animated menus and tooltips, and animations while minimizing and maximizing, all of these enhance the appearance of Windows but can slightly reduce performance.

 On Atlas, visual effects are disabled by default.
 To restore these effects, run the `Default Windows Visual Effects.cmd` file in the `Visual Effects` folder.

-## Wi-Fi

-Wi-Fi is a feature in Windows that lets your computer connect to the internet wirelessly.
-On Atlas it has been enabled by default since it is very widely used.
-To disable it just run the `Disable Wi-Fi.cmd` file in the `Wi-Fi` folder.

-You may need to install drivers for Wi-Fi to work.
-You can learn on how to do this [here.](../drivers/getting-started.md)